ldstep/ldstepweblog/src/notes.md

 ---

+August 20, 2026, at 8:48:24 AM

+I spent about 3 hours testing Raycast version 2 yesterday.

+Here's what I found with version 2.
+First, it is dramatically improved over version 1.
+In my opinion, it isn't better than Alfred, but it's certainly equal to it now.
+I was able to replicate all but one thing I do in Alfred in Raycast, including my self-built workflows.
+Raycast has no equal to the Web Search > URLs History.

+I'm sticking with Alfred because I see no reason to switch, and I don't want to spend the time rebuilding my workflow in Raycast.
+But if I were new to launchers, I would definitely choose Raycast.
+I could replicate everything in Raycast using the free version where in Alfred it requires the Power Pack.

+---

 August 19, 2026, at 4:12:09 PM

 I was thinking about version 2 of Raycast today and want to take it for a test drive.
 I've been testing it out now for a couple of hours, and it's vastly improved over version 1.